jamestomasino/stutter/README.md

 ### Themes

-The easiest addition to stutter is the creation of new themes.
-Adding a new theme requires only three additions to the code-base:
+You can preview the default themes in the [appropriate folder](https://github.com/thiswillbeyourgithub/stutter/tree/master/Screenshots).
+If you want to add your own, the easiest, it requires only three additions to the code-base:

 1. Add a new scss file in `src-content/themes/` that begins with an underscore and is named for your theme, such as `src-content/themes/_yourtheme.scss`.
 Copy the `_default.scss` file as a starting point and change the colors to your heart's desire.
 The first line of your scss file should be formatted like so (see other themes as examples):